Crete Island Guide

 Getting To Crete

 One thing that makes Crete unique as a Greek island is that it has two international airports: one just east of Heraklion, the other just northeast of Chania.
 These effectively split the island into two halves: east and west.
-If you are planning to stay anywhere east of Rethymno, Heraklion is the more convenient airport.
+If you plan to stay anywhere east of Rethymno, Heraklion is the more convenient airport.
 Rethymno itself is slightly closer to Chania airport, but either one will do (roughly a 1-hour transfer by car).
 If you plan to visit one of the resorts further west, such as Georgioupoli, Palaiochora, Kissamos, or Chania itself, then Chania airport is the one to choose.

 Where to Stay in Crete

-There are many tourist resorts on the island, these are some of the more popular ones that we’ve visited:
+There are many tourist resorts on the island; these are some of the more popular ones that we’ve visited:

 Agios Nikolaos